What is baby massage?

 Welcome.
 Accept.
 Respect.
 Our baby massage course is a welcoming environment where all attendees should feel comfortable and relaxed.
 You and your baby will be accepted and your routines will be respected - please feel free to change, feed or cuddle your baby whenever necessary during the class.

 What oils should I use for baby massage?

-When you attend a SoLo baby massage course, we'll supply you with a bottle of cold-pressed organic sunflower oil.
+When you attend a SoLo baby massage course, we'll supply you with a bottle of cold-pressed organic oil.
 We ONLY use cold-pressed vegetable or fruit oils, because baby skin is so delicate.
 At your first session, we'll talk you through the different oils you can use and explain why synthetic or essential oils are NOT suitable for baby massage.